Earth Notes: Towards a Real LZC Low/Zero-Carbon Business (2008)Updated 2022-09-26 13:12 GMT.

-I remain skeptical about third-party carbon offsetting, especially planting trees that nominally soak up some agreed amount of carbon/CO2 (for a while).
-I'm willing to make the capital expediture (capex) to demonstrably reduce CO2 emissions to compensate for those that the business still produces.
+I remain sceptical about third-party carbon offsetting.
+Especially planting trees that nominally soak up some agreed amount of carbon/CO2 (for a while).
+I'm willing to make the capital expenditure (CapEx) to demonstrably reduce CO2 emissions to compensate for those that the business still produces.

 And in any case, out of our own pockets we'll be adding another 20cm or so of loft insulation, and we're looking into other insulation to reduce our demand further such as interior and exterior wall lagging on our largest wall.
-I ordered the (grant-subsidised) loft insulation 2008/04/02 for an expected installion in 2008/06, well in time for autumn and winter, for £200.
+I ordered the (grant-subsidised) loft insulation 2008-04-02 for an expected installation in 2008-06, well in time for autumn and winter, for £200.

 The essence of this scheme would be to supply DHW entirely for most of the year (and partly in winter), displacing CO2 emissions from gas burning in our boiler, with excess (mainly summer) converted to electricity and exported to the Grid.